veselv2010/NowPlaying/README.md

 9. Paste the string into the console.
 10. Now depending on the method (manual or autosend) you'll either automatically send a chat message with track information on each change of it or do it yourself when in game.
 Aside from that, you can press the assigned button anytime to send the mentioned chat message.

+# How to use (Windows media API)
+Same steps as above, but without your default browser opening

 [![CodeFactor](https://www.codefactor.io/repository/github/veselv2010/nowplaying/badge)](https://www.codefactor.io/repository/github/veselv2010/nowplaying)